Mohammed940/booking/README.md

 The bot uses:
 - Express.js for the web server
 - node-telegram-bot-api for Telegram integration
-- Google Sheets API for data storage
+- Supabase for data storage
 - Caching to improve performance

 ## Troubleshooting